gotchoices/MyCHIPs/client/chark/issues/README.md

 This directory contains documentation for various issues, enhancements, upgrades.
 Maintain a line in this file, in the appropriate section, for each issues file.
 When working on an issue, follow the workflow process in ../CONTEXT.md.

+AI Agents:
+- Maintain each issue file with enough information to fully restore your context if needed
-AI Agents: ask the user periodically about issues still marked "In Progress" or Future issues that may now be feasible.
+- Ask the user periodically about issues still marked "In Progress" or Future issues that may now be feasible.

 ## Issue Status Overview